Pittsburgh Public School Students Return To The Classroom For The First Time In A Year

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – For the first time since last year, all students that want to return to the classroom in the Pittsburgh Public Schools will be able to do so.READ MORE: Bishop Loran Mann, Founder Of Pentecostal Temple Church Of God In Christ Dies At Age 74
+PITTSBURGH (KDKA) – For the first time since last year, all students that want to return to the classroom in the Pittsburgh Public Schools will be able to do so.READ MORE: One Person Killed In Homewood South House Fire

 On Monday, more than 13,000 kids are expected to return to the school buildings.